 7. Questioning too much:

 Working in an organization does give a manager the right to ask questions to his employees but asking too many questions can spoil the whole thing.
 Though the employee would keep on answering the question inside he might think the manager is frustrated.

 Even during some of the interviews, the manager keeps on shooting with the questions.
 This may seem awkward but employees will enjoy the cross-questioning only if it keeps simple, short and to the point.

 8. Underestimating the knowledge of Employees:

 How would you feel if someone keeps on speaking and does not give you a chance to be a part of communication?
 This is another mistake made by managers.
-Sometimes managers think that in the room only they are the ones who has a par knowledge and rest are those who would follow what he says.
+Sometimes managers think that in the room only they are the ones who have a par knowledge and rest are those who would follow what he says.

 9. Not Preparing before Speaking:

 The clients have certain expectations when they hand over a project to the manager.
 Now it should be the sole purpose of the manager to give 100% so that clients get what they want.